eleocharis/automodeller/README.md

 save = TRUE/FALSE,  if true it will be saved as rds file.

 filname = "auto" If auto is selected (which is default) the name will be "response~pred1".
 You can pass an own name here.

+You obtain a list with the elements:

+var$bm_term <- best model term/formula
+data$fm_term <- full model term/formula
+var$bm <- best model candidate, the actual model you obtain from e.g. glm_poisson
+var$orig_data <- unmodified data, but only columns selected, which where in your model formular.
+Additionally excluded rows with missing values. var$orig_data$fitted_y <- fitted response values for mixed models also: var$scaled_data <- for mixed models data are scaled. these data can be found here.